fjacq/redirect-laundromat/README.md

   // Set laundromat _washing machines_ (that are actually standard middleware).
   //
-  // On last washing machine (WM) change,
+  // On last _washing machine_ (WM) change,
   //  if new request (statusCode & url) is different from the current one,
   //  a redirection is performed,
   //  else continue to next middleware

   laundromat

-     // push middleware functions, named here _washing machines_ (WM)
+     // add middleware functions, named _washing machines_ (WM)
+     // to distinguish them from common Express middleware

      .use(function whirlpool(req, res, next){

       // some logic ... then ...

-      // change nothing and go to the next washing-machine (WM) return next();
+      // change nothing and go to the next WM return next();

-      // stop washing machines (WM) execution stack
+      // stop WM execution stack
-      // and pass an error to the next middleware (MW) return next(new Error('Wow'));
+      // and pass an error to the next middleware return next(new Error('Wow'));

-      // pass a modification so that it loops back to the first WM
+      // trigger a redirection
       //
       // `res.redirect` is actually a stubbed version of Express' method
       // that is restored after the laundromat has finished iterating
       //
-      // in this case redirect changes `req`'s `url` and `status` properties values
+      // in this case redirect changes `req`'s `url`,
       // then the laundromat WM stack is replayed
       //
       return res.redirect(303, 'http://so.me/st/uff');